srahmel/living-science-documents/science_repo/README.md

 ## API Documentation (Swagger)

+Note: The live schema at /swagger.json is generated from the current URL configuration and serializers using drf-yasg.
+If you find a mismatch between code and docs, clear caches and refresh; no manual editing of swagger.json in the repo is required.

 The API is documented using Swagger/OpenAPI.
 You can access the documentation at:

-- `/swagger/`: Interactive Swagger UI for exploring and testing the API
+- `/swagger/`: Interactive Swagger UI for exploring and testing the API (generated dynamically by drf-yasg)
 - `/redoc/`: ReDoc UI for a more readable documentation experience
-- `/swagger.json` or `/swagger.yaml`: Raw schema files for integration with other tools
+- `/swagger.json` or `/swagger.yaml`: Raw schema files (live, generated from code; prefer these over any static file in the repo)

 ### How to use Swagger UI:

+To export the current OpenAPI schema to a file:
+- PowerShell: `Invoke-WebRequest http://localhost:8000/swagger.json -OutFile swagger.json`
+- curl: `curl -s http://localhost:8000/swagger.json > swagger.json`

 1. Start the development server: `python manage.py runserver`
 2. Navigate to `http://localhost:8000/swagger/` in your browser